prashuk/iOS-Swift/Multi-Threading/README.md

 ### Grand Central Dispatch (GCD)

 It is a low-level API for `managing` concurrent operations.
-It can help you improve your app’s responsiveness by deferring computationally expensive tasks to the background.
-It’s an easier concurrency model to work with than locks and threads.

 ### GCD Concepts

-To understand GCD, you need to be comfortable with several concepts related to concurrency and threading.
+Concepts of concurrency and threading.

-First off, the dominating phrase in GCD is the *dispatch queue*.
-A queue is actually a block of code that can be executed *synchronously* or *asynchronously*, either on the main or on a background thread.
+First off, the dominating phrase in GCD is the ***dispatch queue***.
+A queue is actually a block of code that can be executed ***synchronously*** or ***asynchronously***, either on the main or on a background thread.
 Once a queue is created, the operating system is the one that manages it and gives it time to be processed on any core of the CPU.

-Next, another important concept is the *work item*.
+Next, another important concept is the ***work item***.
 A work item is literally a block of code that is either written along with the queue creation, or it gets assigned to a queue and it can be used more than once (reused).

 The work item is what you think of exactly: It’s the code that a dispatch queue will run.

 The execution of work items in a queue also follows the FIFO pattern.
 This execution can be *synchronous* or *asynchronous*.

 In the synchronous case, the running app does not exit the code block of the item until the execution finishes.

-On the other hand, when queues are scheduled to run asynchronously, then the running app calls the work item block and it returns at once.
-Once again, we’ll see all those differences later in action.
+In the asynchronously case, the running app calls the work item block and it returns at once.

 #### Concurrency